 The fair value also includes the adjustment for any future litigation risk.
 Please refer to note 3 for further details.

-There has been no change in the valuation technique from last year and there has been no transfer between levels during either the current year or the previous year.
+There has been no change in the valuation technique from last year.

 Financial assets and liabilities carried at amortised cost